onionpancakes/chassis/README.md

 ## Compile Examples

-Slap a `cc/compile` wherever speed is needed!
+Place a `cc/compile` wherever speed is needed!
 Then call `c/html` like normal to generate HTML.

 ```clojure
 ;; In defs